wilsonmar/Salesforce/README.md

 A Salesforce <strong>Org</strong> (short for organization) is a
 <strong>container</strong> for metadata that drives the dynamic engine (kernel).

-Salesforce’s secret sauce: It queries its databases with “The Multi-Tenant Optimizer.”
+Salesforce’s secret sauce: It queries its databases with “The Multi-Tenant Optimizer”

 <strong>System objects</strong> are: User, Event, Activity, Task.